Jesse Draxler: Biography

-Jesse Draxler grew up in a rural town in Wisconsin.
-His family had an automobile repair service and as a child he used to draw cars, trucks and engines for hours with friends.
-In first grade, Draxler discovered that he was color blind, being red-green color deficient.
-He studied at the College of Visual Arts in St. Paul, Minnesota.
-His thesis was on the commodification of subculture through the lens of punk rock, whose primary medium was collage.
-Draxler began making exhibitions in 2012.
+Jesse Draxler grew up in a rural town in Wisconsin, where his family ran an automobile repair service.
+In first grade, he discovered that he was color blind, being red-green color deficient.
+He studied at the College of Visual Arts in St. Paul, Minnesota, writing his thesis on the commodification of subculture through the lens of punk rock, and began exhibiting in 2012.

-On June 1, 2018, Draxler released the book Misophonia through Sacred Bones.
-The 100-page art book included a foreword written by musician Greg Puciato.
-On June 15, Draxler and Puciato co-founded the record label and art collective Federal Prisoner.
+In 2018, Draxler released his first book, Misophonia, through Sacred Bones, with a foreword by musician Greg Puciato, and co-founded with Puciato the record label and art collective Federal Prisoner.